Knicks lose 2nd-round pick for tampering in Brunson pursuit - KVIA

 The NBA penalized the Knicks a second-round selection in the 2025 draft on Wednesday after finding that the Knicks began free-agency discussions involving Brunson before the date when they were allowed.

-Brunson was the Knicks’ big acquisition in the summer and the point guard has been terrific, leading them to an eight-game winning streak that is the longest current one in the league.
+Brunson was the Knicks’ big acquisition in the summer — a four-year, $104 million deal — and the point guard has been terrific, leading them to an eight-game winning streak that is the longest current one in the league.

 Yet the NBA found after an investigation that the Knicks went even further to increase their advantage by taking part in discussions involving Jalen Brunson before free agency opened on June 30.
 The league said the Knicks cooperated with the investigation.